daniel1noble/metaDigitise/README.md

   <img align="centre" src="https://user-images.githubusercontent.com/3505482/32259894-071cdcc6-bf18-11e7-8e19-c8d449f9fe01.png" hspace="20" width = "450"/>
 </p>

-`meta-Digitise` will conveniently print on the figure the calibration details along with group names and sample sizes.
+`metaDigitise()` will conveniently print on the figure the calibration details along with group names and sample sizes.
 It will also print the figure name, which is useful if the user needs to go back and find the paper to obtain information.
-Printing this information on the figure is useful so that input can be checked with actual values on the figure, and any mistakes can then be corrected if found.
+Printing this information on the figure is also useful so that input can be checked with actual values on the figure, and any mistakes can then be corrected if found.
 Don't worry if you notice a mistake.
 Prior to exiting the figure you will be prompted with this:

 ```
 Add group, Edit group, Delete group, or Finish plot? (a/e/d/f)
 R< f
 ```

 Choosing `e` allows the user to go back and edit a group already digitised, but also, `d` allows them to completely delete a group and re-digitise if necessary.
 In our case, all has gone well and we choose `f` to finish plotting.
-This will exit `metaDigitise` (since we only have a single figure) and save the summary statistics to the data object that can be conveniently queried by printing the object:
+This will exit `metaDigitise()` (since we only have a single figure) and save the summary statistics to the data object that can be conveniently queried by printing the object:

 ```
  data
-                     filename    group_id         variable   mean  error error_type n    r   sd   plot_type
+                    filename          variable   group_id     mean        sd  n         r         se
-1 001_Anderson_1935_Fig1.png      setosa  Sepal width (mm)  3.42  0.40  sd        39  0.75  0.40  scatterplot
+1 001_Anderson_1935_Fig1.png  Sepal width (mm)     setosa 3.421871 0.4024572 39 0.7486265 0.06444473
-2 001_Anderson_1935_Fig1.png      setosa  Sepal length (mm) 5.00  0.38  sd        39  0.75  0.38  scatterplot
+2 001_Anderson_1935_Fig1.png Sepal length (mm)     setosa 4.999651 0.3830298 39 0.7486265 0.06133386
-3 001_Anderson_1935_Fig1.png  versicolor  Sepal width (mm)  2.77  0.32  sd        44  0.52  0.32  scatterplot
+3 001_Anderson_1935_Fig1.png  Sepal width (mm) versicolor 2.765198 0.3233171 44 0.5155360 0.04874189
-4 001_Anderson_1935_Fig1.png  versicolor  Sepal length (mm) 5.95  0.53  sd        44  0.52  0.53  scatterplot
+4 001_Anderson_1935_Fig1.png Sepal length (mm) versicolor 5.950621 0.5290171 44 0.5155360 0.07975232

+  error_type   plot_type
+1         sd scatterplot
+2         sd scatterplot
+3         sd scatterplot
+4         sd scatterplot

 ```

-Our summary output has all the relevant information about the means and standard deviations for each of the variables.
+Our summary output has all the relevant information about the means, standard deviations and standard errors (if sample size is provided) for each of the variables.
 The user will notice an `r` column indicating the correlation coefficient between sepal width and length for each species (provided because this is a scatterplot).
 These match reasonably well with the actual means of Sepal length and width for each of the species in the `iris` dataset:

 ```
      Species meanSL meanSW